pacelliv/hardhat-deploy-tutorial/README.md

  => contract Token is now verified
 ```

-Go back to [Etherscan](https://goerli.etherscan.io/) and check in the `Contract` tab to see your verified contract.
+Go back to [Etherscan](https://goerli.etherscan.io/) and check in the `Contract` tab to see your verified contract, now it should appear a green checkmark to indicate that it's verified.

 ## Resources